sylvielamythepaut/services-hackathon/README.md

     $ sudo cp <the-pem-file-from-above> /etc/docker/certs.d/eccr-dev.ecmwf.int/ca.crt

 On Mac: [Add to your keychain](https://support.apple.com/en-gb/guide/keychain-access/kyca2431/mac) the PEM file linked above.
+Alternatively, from the command line:

+    $ sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain <the-pem-file-from-above>

+Then you have to restart Docker for Mac.

+### Log in into `eccr-dev.ecmwf.int`

 Once you've added QuoVadis CA cert to your local Docker installation, you need to log in before yu may start pulling images.
 On a terminal, do the following: